dotnet/csharplang/proposals/ref-struct-interfaces.md

 }
 ```

-An `enumarator` pattern will be recognized on a type parameter that `allows ref struct` as it is recognized on
+An `enumerator` pattern will be recognized on a type parameter that `allows ref struct` as it is recognized on
 type parameters without that constraint today.

 ```csharp